 A passionate traveler and lover of highways, dirt roads, and hiking trails, Julie has wandered through twenty countries in North America, Europe, Asia, Africa, and the Middle East and is always looking for the next destination.
 Julie’s travel writing and photography have been featured in the Christian Science Monitor, SA4x4 Overland Adventure Magazine, Travel Africa, She Explores, and Camas: The Nature of the West.
 Find her images at http://divinethings.format.com/

 Steve grew up hiking and skiing in the Rocky Mountains, tinkering with old VWs, and dreaming of far off places.
 He’s summited the Grand Teton, fly-fished the Madison River, and camped under the stars in some of the remotest parts of Utah.
-A healthy appetite for travel literature stoked a sense of adventure that has taken him to 18 countries in Europe, Africa, Asia, and the Middle East.
-He’s slurped noodles in Singapore, hiked mountains in Italy and Ireland, run from sauna to lake in Finland, driven a scooter around a Thai island, and overlanded through southern Africa.
+A healthy appetite for travel literature stoked a sense of adventure that has taken him to 25 countries in Europe, Africa, Asia, and the Middle East.
+He’s slurped noodles in Singapore, hiked mountains in Italy and Ireland, run from sauna to lake in Finland, driven a scooter around a Thai island, and overlanded through east and southern Africa.
 He loves puns, paper maps, and all points (yet) unknown.

 His skills include adventure trip planning, keeping their vehicles running through ongoing mechanical alchemy, being able to drive like a local in any city he visits, and catching things that fall before they hit the ground.
 He blogs with the small but knowledgeable crew at Jalopnik’s overland blog, Overland & Expedition.